QuickBase/interview-demos/fullstack/expense-requests/README.md

 During the demo we'll go through your solution at a high level:

-1. A quick run-through of your system's design
+1. A quick run-through of your system's design.
-2. Code walkthrough
+2. Code walkthrough.
-3. Review of the design choices and tradeoffs you made
+3. Review of the design choices and tradeoffs you made.
-4. How you'd extend it if you had more time
+4. How you'd extend it if you had more time.
 5. And, if applicable, how you used AI.

 ## FAQ